joereddington/joereddington.github.io/diary/index.md

 * it's the Ubuntu one - I'm sort of inspired to start using my laptop for more work and THINGs.
 It can be a streaming machine without much effort.

 ## 05/10/20 19:56 to 20:49, Personal todo list time.

+## 06/10/20 07:49 to 11:33, Working on book

+Installing Latex and doing a test creation: the cover turned out to be not ideal.

+Wrote some notes that ended up in https://joereddington.github.io/2020/12/19/book-update.html

+Nice big jobs
+* Index
+* Fixing the tables
+* Fixing the rest of the references that are pottering around.

+## 06/10/20 14:38 to 15:28, Working on memory book,
+* Ordered a new paper copy

 ## 07/10/20 19:31 to 21:04, +EQT meeting
 ## 08/10/20 09:36 to 11:44, +EQT email